 Namua Island Beach Fales

-Accommodations: the large but basic open air fales are right on the beach.
-Some are under the shade of a coconut tree and some under the sun and stars.
+Accommodations: the large but basic open-air fales are right on the beach.
+Some are under the shade of a coconut tree and some are under the sun and stars.
 Wherever your fale might be, the island’s soundtrack is that of songbirds and gentle waves making landfall – here’s what it sounds like.
-As the sun magnificently sets, the birds change shifts with the bats, as they circle above the canopy with the frogs playing second tenor.
+As the sun magnificently sets, the birds change shifts with the bats, as they circle above the canopy with the frogs playing the second tenor.

 There’s no electricity but you’ll be equipped with solar lights.
 Keep in mind that you cannot charge your phone, but you will get a signal as well as mobile data.
 As with most beach fales, you’ll be sharing bathrooms and cold water showers that in my case were always super clean.